restspace/svelte-schema-form/README.md

-	  dirty // Whether the form is dirty i.e. the user has changed it from its initial value showErrors // Whether the form should show errors components // Map with keys as editor names (value of editor property in schema), values as constructors of editor components
+	  dirty // Whether the form is dirty i.e. the user has changed it from its initial value showErrors // Whether the form should show errors components // Map with keys as editor names (value of editor property in schema), values as constructors of editor components collapsible // Whether objects and arrays are shown with collapsers which can hide them (default = false) />
-	/>

 ### SubmitForm